knative/docs/docs/eventing/getting-started.md

     kubectl --namespace event-example get Broker default
     ```

-    Result: The `Broker` that you created should be listed, for example:
+   This shows the `Broker` that you created:

     ```sh
     NAME      READY   REASON   HOSTNAME                                                           AGE